breatheco-de/exercise-contact-list-context/README.md

 ## 📝 Instructions:

 1. You have to add the code needed to make your application handle contacts, specifically:
-    - create
+    - Create
-    - update
+    - Update
-    - delete
+    - Delete
 2. (Optional) Ask the user for confirmation before deleting, use the Modal component for that.

 All the functionalities must be implemented in the `actions` object inside the `flux.js` file.